-An employee shall be allowed leave at full pay not to exceed three (3) days between the date of death and the date of funeral or memorial service, inclusive, for a death in the immediate family.
-For purpose of administering this section, immediate family shall be limited to spouse/civil union partner, father, mother, father-in-law, mother-in-law, father of civil union partner; mother of civil union partner, son, daughter, brother, sister, grandmother, grandfather, and other relatives living within the household.
+Regular full and part time employees shall be allowed leave at full pay not to exceed three (3) days between the date of death and the date of the funeral or memorial service, inclusive, for a death in the immediate family.

+For purposes of administering this section, immediate family shall be limited to spouse, domestic partners, father, mother, stepfather, stepmother, father-in-law, mother-in-law, son, daughter, stepchild, brother, sister, step brother, step sister, grandmother, grandfather, and other relatives living within the household.
+For purposes of this article only, domestic partners shall be defined as two individuals who are in a long-term committed relationship and are responsible for each other's financial and emotional well-being.
+Employees by requesting bereavement leave under this article certify they are currently involved in such a relationship as defined herein.